 The US Dollar may well have recently entered another cycle of decline against the other major currencies of the world.
+How will this affect gold and silver bought in New Zealand dollars?

 When we buy precious metals, all prices are according to USD, then with varied exchange rates to NZD.
 Of course, people are expecting the prices to be going up to take profit.